SummaryFather: George Reeves

-Birth Source:Charlotte Reeves and James Robertson Bible Record
+Birth Source: Gravestone, James Randoloph Robertson Bible

-Death: 11 June 1843, Nashville, Davidson, TN
+Death: 11 June 1843, Nashville, Davidson Co., Tennessee

 Pioneer woman extraordinaire and future heroine of Fort Nashborough, Charlotte Reeves was born in Northampton, North Carolina in 1751 and moved with her family to Johnston (now Wake) County North Carolina by about 1763.
 There, she married James Robertson in 1768.
 In 1771, Charlotte and James along with several other families left Wake County for the Watauga Settlements in what is now eastern Tennessee.
 It is believed that Charlotte's parents and siblings and some of James Robertson's siblings and his uncle Charles Robertson either accompanied them or followed them very quickly.

 The Watauga villages where James and Charlotte Robertson settled rested on lands leased from the Cherokee.
 A truce with the Cherokee was short-lived and land agreements were revoked.
 Life was difficult and dangerous.
 By 1779, James Robertson was ready to move west.
 While James Robertson led some of the men to the Cumberland settlements, where Nashville is now located, John Donelson led the so-called Donelson flotilla to the same location via the Tennessee and Cumberland Rivers.
 The women and children (including Charlotte and four of her children) and some of the men were aboard the flatboats that made the nearly 1000 mile journey in winter.
 During the perilous voyage Charlotte Reeves distinguished herself by fighting off Indian attackers and working the oars with the men.

 Once in the Cumberland settlements, Charlotte, James, and their children lived in Fort Nashborough, which was one of several forts housing settlers for protection from Indian attacks.